 - Once the caponata is boiling, reduce the heat, cover with a well-fitting lid, and simmer for an hour, stirring occasionally.

-- Turn off the heat, and stir in the rest of the oil, 2 tbsp wine vinegar.
+- Turn off the heat, and stir in the rest of the oil, 2 tablespoon wine vinegar.
 Taste - there should be a balance of sweet and sour.
 If it needs more sour, add the rest of the vinegar.

 - Stir in the almonds and basil, taste, and season with salt and black pepper.

 - Set aside to cool to room temperature before serving (although it's actually best served the next day).

 - Store in an airtight container in the 'fridge for up to a week.
 Before serving, heat gently to room temperature.

 - 1 cup = US cup = 240 ml

 - 1 tablespoon = US/UK = 15 ml